- A compound is said to be amphoteric if it can behave both as an acid and as a base. For example, with strong

 of amphoteric hydroxides is a characteristic of metalloids.

-- Compounds that contain both basic and acidic functional groups.
+- Compounds are also classified as amphoteric if they contain both basic and acidic functional groups.
 See,

 for example, the amino acid glycine.